Sheila Pilc, RDE: Founder & Director

 Partnership with undergraduate and graduate interdisciplinary programs have enriched our collective dance/movement experience.

-Sheila holds a bachelor's degree in Psychology/Interdisciplinary Social Sciences from the State University of New York at Buffalo with graduate studies in Dance Education.
+Sheila holds a bachelor's degree in psychology/interdisciplinary social sciences from the University at Buffalo with graduate studies in dance education.

 She has been a Registered Dance Educator with the National Dance Educators Organization since 2009.
 For more than a decade, Sheila has served as an Artist in Residence, working at Women and Children’s Hospital of Buffalo and Roswell Park Cancer Institute.